Beaverbrook 30 for 30 Challenge

 How to get involved

-Contact our Corporate Fundraising Manager, Natalie Hutchins, at email@example.com or on 01590 613036 to confirm you would like to be one of our thirty organisations.
+Contact our Corporate Fundraising Manager, Natalie Hutchins, at firstname.lastname@example.org or on 01590 613036 or using the form below to confirm you would like to be one of our thirty organisations.
 We will then meet with you in person to sign an agreement and hand over the £100 cash.
 You will also receive a welcome pack with some fundraising ideas to get you started.

 “We have supported Oakhaven Hospice as a company over many years and in the last 4 years have entered the Challenge to turn £100 into £1,000+.
 In the past we raised funds by holding a 'Jail and Bail' event, where Phil Morrell was arrested for his extended absence from the Company by Sally Samways (HGV driver) and taken to Oakhaven Hospice where he mixed with the inmates and was served the kitchen special.
 We would like to thank our customers and employees who helped support this event in raising £3,000.”
 Paula Wiltshire, New Milton Sand and Ballast

 “The Challenge brought our employees together to work as a team.
 Everyone worked towards making as much money for Oakhaven as possible.
 It was a welcome break from the day-to-day work routine, helped get people thinking outside of the box and was good fun along the way”.
 Tom Sexton, Meadens Skoda

 "Living alone with a life-changing illness can be challenging.
 Often it’s just not possible to be neat and tidy, put stuff away or organise it in such a way that it’s still accessible.
 You know how it is, you’re sitting

 there facing a mountain of clothing and you want a particular shirt.
 It can be a lonely struggle.